omid-b/gdp/README.md

 # A WORK IN PROGRESS PROJECT!

-# geop
-A CLI for geophysical data processing using Python!
+gdp: A CLI for Geophysical Data Processing